ISDN is dead… and soon to be buried

 At MobileCorp we don’t believe in scaremongering.
 We deliver the facts so our customers can make an informed decision.

 The truth is that every business address is different.
-The disconnection date could be imminent for some and over a year away for others.
+The disconnection date will have already passed for many and could still be months away for others.

 Know these three facts to decide the urgency of your situation.